ProbablyManuel/requiem/components/documentation/src/Races.md

 * **Imperial Heritage**:
     * You restore 1 magicka and stamina each second.
     * You haggle 15% better prices.
-* **Active Power**: You consume half your stamina to calm nearby people up to level 0, increasing their health and stamina by 0 for 60 seconds.
-The maximum level equals a quarter of the consumed stamina, and the health and stamina increase is ten times as large.
 * **Skill Boosts**:
     * +10 Restoration
     * +10 Speech